Stamp Duty Changes: A homebuyer’s guide

 -

 It depends.
-This is because first-time buyers are given a relief on stamp duty, meaning they are exempt from paying land tax on properties up to £300,000 from 1 April 2025 (£425,000 if you complete before then).
+This is because first-time buyers are given a relief on stamp duty, meaning they are exempt from paying land tax on properties up to £300,000 from 1 April 2025.

 -